Faithlife/styled-ui/packages/quill-editor/README.md

 `placeholder` - `string`: The placeholder text for an empty editor.

 `formats - string[]`: Whitelist for formats to be enabled during editing.
 Pass an empty array to only allow plain text.
-See [link](link).
+See [Quill Formats](https://quilljs.com/docs/formats/) for the complete list of options.
 The default list of enabled formats is: `['header', 'bold', 'italic', 'underline', 'strike', 'blockquote', 'list', 'indent', 'align', 'link', 'image', 'width']`

 `modules`: Key value pairs of additional modules to include or override.
-See [link](link).
+See [Quill Modules](https://quilljs.com/docs/modules/) for more information.

 `toolbarHandlers`: Key value pairs of additional toolbar handlers to include or override.
-See [link](link).
+This is a convenience prop, since toolbar is a quill module, which can also be overriden using the `modules` prop.
+See [Quill Toolbar Module](https://quilljs.com/docs/modules/toolbar/) for more information.
 If any custom toolbar controls are added, they will require a custom toolbar handler.

 `onChange()`: Event that is fired when content is changed.
 To retrieve the Delta representation of the editor's contents, use the imperative handler `quill.getEditor().getContents()`.